Archive

 The happiest moment of participating in this project was seeing many customers entering the newly completed fifth Kabukiza.
 The theater, which had seemed asleep until the roof was removed, was brought back to life and given a new lease of life.
 After all, a building only comes to life when it is used.
 On a personal note, my grandmother, who was born in the Taisho era and has known the theater since the third Kabukiza, said to me, "The white exterior walls are beautiful, and the new Kabukiza is the best."
 I was also happy when she said this.
 The fourth Kabukiza was dirty from the effects of ultraviolet rays and exhaust fumes, so although it had a warm feel, it couldn't be this color from the start for a new renovation.
 After conducting a color test, we concluded that the previous building must have been close to the white color of the plaster, and we chose the paint with great care.
 It felt like our efforts were recognized.

-Design Construction Supervision of a high-performance office tower that harmonizes with the Kabukiza Theatre
+Design Construction Supervision of a high-performance office tower that harmonizes with the Kabukiza Theater

-I joined this project as a designer when construction had already begun.
+I joined this project as a design Construction Supervision when construction had already begun.
 I was in charge of Construction Supervision the interior and facade of the high-rise tower and the underground connections.
-I Construction Supervision a huge amount of things on site, including whether the design drawings were properly reflected in the construction drawings and the fit of the small details.
+I performed a huge amount of on-site checking, including ensuring that the design drawings were accurately reflected in the construction drawings and the fit of the finer details.
 I consulted with Kuma and his office on the selection of colors and materials.

-Construction Supervision is a role that requires strict adherence to the construction schedule, ensuring the safety of the building while keeping costs in mind, and completing the project on time.
-Our company has long maintained a policy of strict Construction Supervision.
+Construction Supervision is a role that requires strict adherence to the construction schedule, ensuring the safety of the building while being mindful of costs, and completing the project on time.
+Our company has long adhered to a policy of strict Construction Supervision.
 However, communication with the contractor is important, and we were conscious of the stance of "Let's create something good together."

 Realizing the strength of having professionals in each department